Catastrophe,

 In history, effects become causes: wars beget wars, which beget political,

-for ultimate causes is nearly always frustrating.
-However, natural disasters
+search for ultimate causes is nearly always frustrating.
+However, natural

-are sources of change that come from outside the human social system and that
+disasters are sources of change that come from outside the human social

-are capable of introducing influences unimaginable in a closed human system.
+system and that are capable of introducing influences unimaginable in a

 But then, is there any such thing as a closed human system?
 Of course, there